Alemaksus/conversational-ai-qa-framework/README.md

 - `2`: Some tests failed
 - `1`: Runtime error (file missing, schema error, etc.)

+## What problems this framework solves for teams

+- Undetected conversational regressions after prompt or workflow changes
+- Manual QA effort for chatbot testing that does not scale
+- Lack of CI/CD visibility into conversational quality
+- Non-technical stakeholders unable to maintain test cases
+- No standard reporting for conversational AI behavior

+This framework turns conversational behavior into **testable, reviewable, and automatable artifacts**.

 ---

+## Who This Is For

+This framework is designed for:

+- **QA engineers** testing conversational AI systems
+- **Engineering teams** building chatbots or voice agents who need regression testing
+- **Companies** deploying conversational AI who want to ensure quality and catch regressions
+- **Teams** using workflow automation platforms (e.g., n8n) with conversational interfaces

+**Typical use cases:**
+- Customer support chatbots
+- Voice agents (IVR, AI call assistants)
+- Workflow-driven conversational systems
+- AI agents embedded into SaaS products

+---

+## What This Framework Is NOT

+To avoid confusion, this project does **not**:

+- Build or train AI models
+- Implement voice or chatbot platforms
+- Develop agent logic or workflows
+- Replace ML engineering or data science
+- Provide LLM orchestration or API management

+This is a **QA and testing framework**, focused on validation and reliability.
+It tests conversational AI systems but does not implement them.

+---

-## Production readiness
+## Production Readiness

 This framework is intentionally designed to be:

-- Testable (100% covered by unit and integration tests)
+- **Testable**: comprehensive unit and integration test coverage
-- Deterministic at the QA layer (rules, expectations, execution)
+- **Deterministic**: Rules, expectations, and execution are predictable at the QA layer
-- CI/CD-friendly (JUnit + Markdown reports, exit codes)
+- **CI/CD-friendly**: JUnit XML and Markdown reports, standard exit codes
-- Vendor-agnostic (no dependency on specific LLMs or platforms)
+- **Vendor-agnostic**: No dependency on specific LLMs or platforms

 It can be adopted incrementally — from documentation-only QA to fully automated regression pipelines.

+---

 ## Project Structure